Satmar: Women's role

 Satmar women are required to cover their necklines fully, and to wear long sleeves, long, conservative skirts, and full stockings.
 Whereas married Orthodox Jewish women do not show their hair in public, in Satmar, this is taken a step further: Satmar women shave their heads after their weddings, and wear a wig or other covering over their heads, while some cover the wig with a small hat or scarf.
 The Grand Rebbe also insisted that the stockings of women and girls be fully opaque, a norm accepted by other Hungarian Hasidic groups which revered him.

-Joel Teitelbaum opened Satmar's "Bais Ruchel" school network only because he feared that if he did not, many parents would send their daughters to Bais Yaakov.
+Joel Teitelbaum opened Satmar's "Bais Ruchel" all-girls school network only because he feared that if he did not, many parents would send their daughters to Bais Yaakov.

 In 2016, the sect issued a decree warning that university education for women is "dangerous".
 Written in Yiddish, the decree warns:

 Institutions

 The sect operates numerous community foundations.
 Bikur Cholim ("Visiting the sick"), established in 1957 by Teitelbaum's wife Alte Feiga, concerns itself with helping hospitalized Jews, regardless of affiliation.
 Rav Tuv, founded in the 1950s to help Jews in the Soviet Union, aids Jewish refugees.
 Today, the organization mostly helps Jews from Iran and Yemen.
 Keren Hatzolah is a charitable fund to support yeshivas and the poor in Israel, providing for those who shun government benefits.

 Teitelbaum founded a network of large educational institutions, both yeshivas and girls' schools.
 If its schools in New York were a public school system, it would be the fourth-largest system in the state, after those of New York City, Buffalo, and Rochester.
 In most places, the girls' schools are called Beis Rochel, and the yeshivas Torah VeYirah.
 In 1953, Teitelbaum founded the Central Rabbinical Congress of the United States and Canada, which provides various services, including kashrut supervision.

 Senior yeshivas include the United Talmudical Seminary and Yeshivas Maharit D'Satmar.
 Satmar also operates its own rabbinical courts, which settle various issues within the community by the principles of Jewish Law.